tot121212/Project-Flag-Man/README.md

 These were the most difficult for me to grasp, but there are plenty more things.

 ## Composition
-As opposed to an is-a relationship between classes and its parents, nodes of the composition design technique have a has-a relationship, where-by classes can have instances of other classes inside of them.
+As opposed to an is-a relationship between classes and its parents, nodes of the composition design technique have a has-a relationship, where-by classes can have instances of other classes inside of them.<br>
-So instead of being strictly stuck to inherit all parts of its parent, it can just instance little pieces of information from various classes, increasing modularity.
+So instead of being strictly stuck to inherit all parts of its parent, it can just instance little pieces of information from various classes, increasing modularity.<br>
 Godot handles this nicely with its node-based structure, ensuring maximum modularity between components.
-It is so easy to take each individual part and make something entirely new with just a few nodes.
+It is so easy to take each individual part and make something entirely new with just a few nodes.<br>

 ## Vectors and Normals
-Vector math was a doozy, I suck at it.
-I even had to watch like 3 or 4 videos to even get a grasp on it.
-But it's just magnitude from a direction, it kinda just clicked after awhile.
+Vector math was a doozy, I suck at it.<br>
+I had to watch like 3 or 4 videos to even get a grasp on it.<br>
+But it's actually really simple once you get the hang of it, it kinda just clicked after awhile.<br>
-In a similar vein, normals were equally confusing but they are just vectors pointing perpendicular to a plane.
-They help to orient things like lighting in the proper direction and ensures that what needs to be rendered, is.
+In a similar vein, normals were equally confusing but alas.<br>
 [This video really helped](https://www.youtube.com/watch?v=wgrKs6ItJUs)

 ## Save Systems
-Save Systems are deceptively tricky to work with.
+Save Systems are deceptively tricky to work with.<br>
-In Godot, [Resources](https://docs.godotengine.org/en/stable/tutorials/scripting/resources.html) and [ConfigFiles](https://docs.godotengine.org/en/stable/classes/class_configfile.html) are not safe for saving and loading data due to code execution.
+In Godot, [Resources](https://docs.godotengine.org/en/stable/tutorials/scripting/resources.html) and [ConfigFiles](https://docs.godotengine.org/en/stable/classes/class_configfile.html) are not safe for saving and loading data, due to code execution.<br>
-So we have to come up with a different solution...
+So we have to come up with a different solution... <br>
-Hmm, whats good at storing data and relatively safe.
+Hmm, whats good at storing data and relatively safe.<br>
-Oh, i know!
-JSON
+Oh, I know!
+JSON<br>
 So we just use the [built-in json support](https://docs.godotengine.org/en/stable/classes/class_json.html) to save whatever data we need via...
 - Dictionaries inside each node that needs to be saved that lists what data needs to be saved,
 - A global SaveHandler, which does just as the name implies,